jyhwng/dashboard/README.md

-# React dashboard with Semantic UI & Recharts
+# [DEPRECATED] React dashboard with Semantic UI & Recharts
+> This repo is not maintained anymore.
+Thanks for the interest and see you in other repos! 👋

 - Simple UI including range picker, dropdown, accordion and more
 - Sample charts with [Recharts](http://recharts.org/en-US)